Supreme Court lays out new test for determining when public officials can be sued for blocking users on social media

 The Supreme Court's ruling

-She emphasized that while a social media profile's appearance and function are relevant for one prong of the new test, they "cannot make up for a lack of state authority."
+She emphasized that while a social media profile's appearance and function are relevant for one prong of the new test, whether a public official has actual power to speak for the government is crucial.

+Lindke, the court's opinion said, "imagines that Freed can conjure the power of the state through his own efforts.
+Yet the presence of state authority must be real, not a mirage."

+Barrett wrote that any alleged censorship by a public official must be connected to speech on a matter within that official's "bailiwick."